goacs2python2024summer-ghazaryan/module-3-individual-tournament-problem-set-ariellesinensky8/README.md

 ---

 ### Tips
-- Get in touch with your group early!
-    - The earlier you start, the more time you have to figure out our schedules and find time to meet.
 - Test your code.
     - Find good stopping points to test out bits of code and functions even when your program is only partially finished.